PaulArandjelovic/flask-webserver-skeleton/README.md

 # flask-webserver-skeleton
-Flask webserver to quickly build and scale up an application
+Template for a flask webserver to quickly scale and build up applications